Create A Salon Marketing Plan That Actually Works

 ~ 2 TO 3 HRS

-Let us dream a little.
-Close your eyes and visualize your ideal salon.
+Let's dream a little.
+Close your eyes and visualise your ideal salon.

 Think about how your perfect salon looks, feels, smells and sounds.